alteryx/cookbook-alteryx-server/README.md

 Recipes
 -------
-Resources are the intended way to consume this cookbook, however we've provided a single recipe that installs and configures a standalone server.
+Resources are the intended way to consume this cookbook, however we've provided a couple of example recipes that install, configure, and license a standalone server.

 ### default